AntonC9018/race/README.md

 > Actually, these structs will still be boxed, I think.
 > I will need to test that, or study the source code.

 - No tests yet!
-  My systems are not 100% decoupled (they are close though), and I didn't really have time to write tests yet.

 - There are notes about singletons in the sources.
   I kind of dislike singletons, but I understand that they can be beneficial for some use cases, even though they provide implicit context which makes code less tractable.
-  This is also why I wire some things to the user and car models in the editor, instead of at runtime.
-  Wherever I do serialize the model manager for a component, I tend to hook up the handlers at runtime, but otherwise, it's done in the editor.
+  I'm using a simple dependency injection implementation so that I don't have to wire up stuff manually in the editor.

 - I'm not unhooking some callbakcs in `OnDisable()`.
 This is a conscious decision.